-- New guidance has been received regarding consent.
-The new guidance ensures patients are given and receive sufficient information about their treatment or surgery options. - Leaflet handouts are given to patients to explain what to do if they have any worries about their care or condition. - The recommendation to feedback to Primary Care was delivered through the collaborative groups to ensure that patients fully understand why they are being referred on to the eye-care service and that the patient is involved in making that decision.
+New guidance has been received regarding consent.
+The new guidance ensures patients are given and receive sufficient information about their treatment or surgery options.
+Leaflet handouts are given to patients to explain what to do if they have any worries about their care or condition.
+The recommendation to feedback to Primary Care was delivered through the collaborative groups to ensure that patients fully understand why they are being referred on to the eye-care service and that the patient is involved in making that decision.
+What else needs to happen now?
 The health board needs to take action to better meet demand within the Wet-AMD service

-Betsi Cadwaladr University Health Board

-The health board should share patient feedback:

-- about satisfaction with the booking of first appointments - around feeling listened to, but note the comments around having the opportunity to talk and also an individual's concern of experiencing pain - about high patient satisfaction around being involved in decisions but note some comments around "plain speaking" and "explaining more" - around high levels of satisfaction for receiving enough information to consent to treatments - about high levels of satisfaction around diagnosis being fully explained to patients, but note the comment/suggestion of

-Community-led services

-New Ophthalmic pathways such as; optometric follow-up post cataract procedure have been designed to minimise the number of hospital site visits required and therefore delivering follow-up care closer to the patients' home.

-- The health board has been working with the Welsh Government's Planned Care Programme to reduce hospital initiated cancellations but provided no further impact analysis to demonstrated a reduction in the cancellations for patients. - Delivery of Integrated Pathways, which will maximise effectiveness and reduce delays for patients, has commenced.
-These pathways optimise the use of clinical time and skills to enable timelier access to services. - As part of the new national Eye-care measures, the health board commenced risk factor bookings in June 2019, and are working to address the current backlog of patients.

-patient information leaflets
+Betsi Cadwaladr University Health Board What we said needed to get better Progress reported by the health board The health board should share patient feedback: about satisfaction with the booking of first appointments around feeling listened to, but note the comments around having the opportunity to talk and also an individual's concern of experiencing pain about high patient satisfaction around being involved in decisions but note some comments around "plain speaking" and "explaining more" around high levels of satisfaction for receiving enough information to consent to treatments about high levels of satisfaction around diagnosis being fully explained to patients, but note the comment/suggestion of Community-led services New Ophthalmic pathways such as; optometric follow-up post cataract procedure have been designed to minimise the number of hospital site visits required and therefore delivering follow-up care closer to the patients' home.
+New ways of working The health board has been working with the Welsh Government's Planned Care Programme to reduce hospital initiated cancellations but provided no further impact analysis to demonstrated a reduction in the cancellations for patients.
+Delivery of Integrated Pathways, which will maximise effectiveness and reduce delays for patients, has commenced.
+These pathways optimise the use of clinical time and skills to enable timelier access to services.
+As part of the new national Eye-care measures, the health board commenced risk factor bookings in June 2019, and are working to address the current backlog of patients.
+Communication with service users patient information leaflets

-- about high levels of patient satisfaction around their clinical experiences however, some individual concerns should be considered - around inpatient experiences.
+- Cabout high levels of patient satisfaction around their clinical experiences however, some individual concerns should be considered - c around inpatient experiences.